-The First Year Experience at Georgia Military College has been designed to introduce first-year students to the resources of GMC so that they might maximize their time and opportunities here.
-The First Year Experience program seeks to help new students succeed academically through its cornerstone class, PER 101 or College Success, and socially through new student orientation, the Student Ambassador program, and other initiatives designed to engage the first-year student in the activities and culture of the college and to and ease his transition to college and its opportunities and challenges.
+The First Year Experience (FYE) at Georgia Military College has been designed to introduce first-year students to the resources of GMC so that they might maximize their time and opportunities here.
+The First Year Experience program seeks to help new students succeed academically through its cornerstone class, PER 101 - College Success, and socially through New Student Orientation, the Student Ambassador program, and other initiatives designed to engage the first-year students in the activities and culture of the college and to and ease their transition to college and its opportunities and challenges.
+GMC student's First Year Experience continues as they accomplish program goals to encourage character development and critical thinking in its follow-on course, PER 102.